kobo/groovyserv/source/userguide_en.rst

 Version of Groovy is following:

-  - Groovy 1.7 or later
+  - :alert:`Groovy 1.8.5 or later` (see https://github.com/kobo/groovyserv/issues/38)

 Language
 --------